MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

 The total code coverage of our code is 83.4%.
 As mentioned above we have included tests for our `make_dataset.py` and our `model.py`.
-However, it is not guaranteed that the code is mostly error free as there could be errors in lines of code which have not been tested or not captured by the tests, such as if we only test for inpute type but not if there is an input.
+However, it is not guaranteed that the code is mostly error-free as there could be errors in lines of code that have not been tested or not captured by the tests, such as if we only test for input type but not if there is an input.
 There are other python documents such as predict_model.py and train_model.py which we did not create tests for, thus these scripts are not tested.
-And this place further constrain on our code coverage, thereby reliability of how error free the source codes are.
+And this place further constraints on our code coverage, thereby the reliability of how error-free the source codes are.

 ### Question 9